ukaea/hdc/README.md

     - no data copy,
     - no serialization / deserialization,
     - better performace.
-- HDC is written in C++ with bindings to Fortran, C, Python and other languages in mind.
+- HDC is written in C++ with bindings to Fortran, C, Python, MATLAB and other languages in mind.
 - HDC API can abstract out various back-end storage solutions: file systems, key-value stores, clouds, ...

 Conduit